powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 (See [remote reactive power control](inv:powsyblcore:*:*:#remote-reactive-power-control-extension)).
 The default value is `false`.

+**remoteVoltageControlIgnoreQPercent**
+Whether remote voltage control should ignore the qPercent data, an optional input that provides a repartition key for reactive power in case several bus control the same target, and systematically use the default repartition key instead which is based on reactive power range.
+The default value is `false`.

 **secondaryVoltageControl**
 Whether simulation of secondary voltage control should be enabled.
 The default value is `false`.